RetroDECK/ES-DE/ANDROID.md

 ## Emulator installation and setup

-This section does not cover all emulators that ES-DE supports, but rather the ones where there are special considerations or setup procedures.

 In general emulation is not that mature on Android compared to other platforms, and emulator availability on the Google Play store leaves a lot to be desired.
 Many emulators are not there at all, or they are present but have been crippled or have not been updated for a very long time.
+As well many emulators simply don't integrate with a frontend application like ES-DE as they offer no way of launching games from an external application.
+So although it may look like emulator availability is not that bad when browsing the Play store, a lot of those emulators are unfortunately not usable in practice.

-You will need to sideload a lot of the emulators supported by ES-DE to have a good emulation setup, but thankfully this is not very difficult to do.
+Some of the emulators that are supported by ES-DE have to be sideloaded using a manually downloaded APK.
+But thankfully this is not very difficult to do.
 The exact producedure for how to install APKs manually is not covered here but there are many resources available online on how to accomplish this.

 There is also the [F-Droid](https://f-droid.org/) app store as an alternative to Google Play, and this service contains a couple of emulators that are not present on the Play store, or that are present there but haven't been updated for a very long time.

-Some emulators support the [FileProvider](https://developer.android.com/reference/androidx/core/content/FileProvider) API which makes it possible for ES-DE to temporarily provide storage access to the game ROMs on launch.
-This means that no access permissions need to be setup in the emulator upfront.
+A number of emulators support the [FileProvider](https://developer.android.com/reference/androidx/core/content/FileProvider) API which makes it possible for ES-DE to temporarily provide storage access to the game ROMs on launch.
+This means that no access permission needs to be setup in the emulator upfront.
 For those emulators which do not support the FileProvider API, you will generally need to manually provide scoped storage access to each game system directory.
 Note that it's not supported to give access to the root of the entire ROM directory for emulators that use scoped storage, it has to be for the specific system.
 For instance `/storage/emulated/0/ROMs/n64` rather than `/storage/emulated/0/ROMs`.
 But this is not the case for some emulators like RetroArch which may still be using an older storage access method.

 The following emulators are configured for FileProvider access:
 * 2600.emu